KirbAvion/TRONLines/README.md

 This project started out hacking around with Ancientkingg's fancyPants shader.
 Turns out very little of that pack was actually applicable to the project at hand, and the few principles they do share have been hammered apart beyond recognition, but it nonetheless bears acknowledgement.
 Or perhaps blame, should this effort prove misguided. https://github.com/Ancientkingg/fancyPants

+Should you decide for whatever reason that you'd like to include TRON Lines in your resource pack, I offer it available for use as-is with two stipulations:
+1) There's an attribution tag in the core shader file that I'd prefer stay in there.
+Attribution beyond that is largely unnecessary.
+2) As I arrived at the end product largely through trial and error, and barely understand its underlying principles myself, I cannot at this time offer any tech support in the event something goes horribly wrong.